Suggestion: Watch the 5 minutes video tutorial before reading this article

-The government has made big changes to foreign property ownership regulations.
-Nowadays, you can buy a multiple amount of properties by simply having a tourist visa.
+The government made big changes to foreign property ownership regulations, nowadays, you can buy multiple condominium units by simply having a tourist visa.

-In this article, we take a closer look on how it works when buying apartments as a foreigner in Ho Chi Minh City.
+In this article, we take a closer look at how it works when buying apartments as a foreigner in Ho Chi Minh City.

-- Buying a luxury property in Ho Chi Minh City
+- Buying Luxury Property in Ho Chi Minh City

-- The best areas and to buy property in Ho Chi Minh City
+- The Best Areas to Buy Property in Ho Chi Minh City

 The same as it goes in many other Southeast Asian countries, like Thailand, foreigners can’t own land in Vietnam.

-One of the main reasons is that these countries rely much on the agricultural industry.
-Giving foreigners full ownership of land could seriously disrupt the economies.
+These countries rely much on the agricultural industry and giving foreigners full ownership of land could seriously disrupt the economies.
 This is something that the governments want to avoid of course.

-Instead, all land is jointly owned by “the people” in Vietnam and you’re able to lease land with a leasehold period of 50 years, with a possibility to renew the lease for additionally 50 years as of 2020.
+Instead, all land is jointly owned by “the people” in Vietnam and you’re able to lease land with an initial leasehold period of 50 years, with a possibility to renew the lease for additionally 50 years as of 2020.

 Below I’ve summarized the key points you should know about Vietnam’s new law on foreign ownership of property (introduced in 2015):

-- Foreigners can own maximum 30% of the units in an apartment project
+- Foreigners can own a maximum 30% of the units in a condominium project

 - You can buy as many properties as you want (in other countries, the amount can be capped)